-Notwithstanding this, the proposed changes to Policy SP3 as part of the plan review which given its recent examination can be afforded some weight, but that this ought to be restricted to support for the positive determination of applications.
-This states that new housing will be considered where it helps to support community facilities and local services and reflects local need in terms of both tenure and house types.
-Supporting text to this revised policy states that this policy requires applicants to demonstrate the services it will support and the housing need within the area.
+The newly amended Policy SP3 states that new housing will be considered where it helps to support community facilities and local services and reflects local need in terms of both tenure and house types.
+Supporting text to this policy states that this policy requires applicants to demonstrate the services it will support and the housing need within the area.
 Spatial Policy 3 is intended to serve the public interest rather than that of individuals and consequently the requirement to reflect local need in relation to new dwellings to which it refers must be that of the community rather than the applicant.
-No information has been submitted with the enquiry to demonstrate housing need in the area.
+No information has been submitted with the application to demonstrate housing need in the area however, Eakring does have an independently undertaken assessment which illustrated a preference for smaller accommodation for people looking to downsize.

-The Council has however conducted a detailed assessment of the types of housing needed within different parts of the district and applicants should refer to this for guidance.
+The Council has conducted a detailed assessment of the types of housing needed within different parts of the district and applicants should refer to this for guidance.
 The Housing Market Needs Sub Area Report (2014) provides the most recent breakdown of size of property needed in the market sector for existing and concealed households.
 Eakring is located within the Sherwood Sub Area which identifies a demand for 335 2-bed properties, 247 3-bed properties and 65 4-bed properties.
 Some of this demand has already been met through existing completions and commitments.
 However, this survey does assert a greater preference for 2 and 3-bed dwellings.